MarcWng/Safescar/README.md

 # Safescar
-EIP (End of study project built over 3 years)
+EIP (End of study project built over 3 years as a group of 6)